 We've seen the memes and cartoons - following someone hauling a load of lumber down the highway, captioned, "I passed a millionaire today."
 Or the couple sitting at a table in the lumber yard, captioned "She wanted me to take her someplace expensive."

 While amusing, the reality is a troubling situation.
 How did we get here?
 What has changed?
+And, why hasn't it been fixed?

 To make matters worse, housing demand is up roughly 50% over pre-pandemic averages.
 This need continues to grow while the number of available pre-existing homes has plunged, increasing the demand for new construction.